 (iv) was celebrated

 (ii) had been urging

 (iii) were presenting

 CBSE solutions for Class 9 English Communicative - Workbook Interact in English chapter 1 - Verb Forms

 CBSE solutions for Class 9 English Communicative - Workbook Interact in English chapter 1 (Verb Forms) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
 Shaalaa.com has the CBSE Class 9 English Communicative - Workbook Interact in English solutions in a manner that help students grasp basic concepts better and faster.

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 CBSE textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Class 9 English - Communicative chapter 1 Verb Forms are Reading, Literature Textbook and Extended Reading Text, Writing and Grammar.
+Concepts covered in Class 9 English Communicative - Workbook Interact in English chapter 1 Verb Forms are Literature Textbook and Extended Reading Text, Writing and Grammar, Reading.

 Using CBSE Class 9 solutions Verb Forms exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in CBSE Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 9 prefer CBSE Textbook Solutions to score more in exam.

-Get the free view of chapter 1 Verb Forms Class 9 extra questions for English - Communicative and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 1 Verb Forms Class 9 extra questions for Class 9 English Communicative - Workbook Interact in English and can use Shaalaa.com to keep it handy for your exam preparation